cinemascience/cinema/README.md

 The Cinema toolkit has been developed by Los Alamos National Laboratory, as part of the [Cinema Project](http://cinemascience.org).

-Many Cinema-related repositories can be found on the [github cinema group](https://github.com/cinemascience), however, those repositories are not automatically considered to be part of the official supported Cinema releases.
-Supported Cinema repositories are included here, in the Cinema toolkit.

 Cinema is an innovative way of capturing, storing and exploring extreme scale scientific data.
 It is a highly interactive image-based approach to data analysis and exploration that promotes investigation of large scientific